Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/workshop.md

 2. Can it be done interactively or does it need some command-line tools?

-## Challenge Five - Automate load testing in a GitHub Action
+# Challenge Six - Automate load testing in a GitHub Action

 You will need to think about:
 1. In which GitHub repository to run the action